kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 \beta_\eta = -\frac{\eta}{\rho^*}\ln\phi, \quad \beta_d = -\eta(1-\eta)\left(\rho^* + \frac{d-2}{2}\ln\phi\right),
 $$

 where $\beta_\eta = \partial\eta/\partial\tau$ and $\beta_d = \partial d/\partial\tau$ are flow parameters with respect to renormalization group scale $\tau$.
 These beta functions drive flow toward fixed points.
 The vacuum state at $(\eta,d) = (0,3)$ represents an unstable fixed point where zero energy maintains structure and all three spatial dimensions remain accessible.
 The black hole at $(\eta,d) = (1,2)$ forms a stable fixed point where all energy maintains the horizon and one spatial dimension has compactified.
-The universe begins at $(0,3)$ because the RG flow structure admits exactly one unstable fixed point—deriving rather than assuming the Past Hypothesis that has puzzled cosmologists since Boltzmann.
+The universe begins at $(0,3)$ because the RG flow structure admits exactly one unstable fixed point—deriving the Past Hypothesis that has puzzled cosmologists since Boltzmann.

 The flow admits a symmetry—transformations mixing $\eta$ and $d$ while preserving dynamics.
 [Noether's theorem yields a fourth conserved charge](/lets-derive-an-information-theoretic-conservation-law) [^12],